-People with preexisting skin conditions, such as psoriasis or rosacea, may find that stress worsens their symptoms.
-If this happens, stress is considered a trigger.
+If you have a preexisting skin condition, such as psoriasis or rosacea, you may also find that stress worsens your symptoms.
+If this occurs, stress is considered a trigger.

-Stress rash often takes the form of hives, or welts.
+Stress rashes often take the form of hives, or welts.
 Hives can appear anywhere on the body.
 Areas affected by hives are generally red, raised, and swollen.
 These blotchy areas can be as small as a pencil tip or as large as a dinner plate.

 Hives can also appear as general skin swelling that develops in one place on your body.
 This section of swelling may disappear and then appear somewhere else.

 Areas affected by hives will likely itch.
 You may also experience a tingling or burning sensation when touching the affected areas.